NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/E/Eject Soul.md

     desc: " fortitude"
 abilities_mid:
   - name: ""
     desc: "Your touch disrupts the connection between body and soul, possibly forcing the soul out of the body altogether.
 The target must attempt a Fortitude save.
-You can allow allies to choose the degree of success instead of rolling a saving throw.\n* * *\n\n**Success** The target is unaffected.\n\n**Failure** The target is [[Conditions/Stunned|Stunned 1]] as its soul briefly loses its connection to its body.\n\n**Critical Failure** The target's soul exits its body for 1 round.
-The target's body becomes Stunned.
-While its body is stunned in this way, the target remains fully aware in soul form; it simply can't consciously move its body (though the body makes basic instinctual defensive movements).
+You can allow allies to choose the degree of success instead of rolling a saving throw.\n* * *\n\n**Success** The target is unaffected.\n\n**Failure** The target is [[Conditions/Stunned|Stunned 1]] as its soul briefly loses its connection to their body.\n\n**Critical Failure** The target's soul exits its body and the target's body becomes stunned for 1 round.
+While their body is stunned in this way, the target remains fully aware in soul form; they simply can't consciously move their body (though the body makes basic instinctual defensive movements).
 The target's soul has the incorporeal trait, is [[Conditions/Invisible|Invisible]], and has a fly Speed of 60 feet.
-It can't attack, cast spells, or attempt any skill checks that require a physical body, and it must always maintain line of effect to its body.
-When the target's body ceases being stunned, the target's soul instantly returns to its body as the target wakes.\n* * *\n\n**Heightened (+3)** If a willing ally chooses to critically fail, it can stay in soul form for 1 additional round."
+It can't attack, cast spells, or attempt any skill checks that require a physical body, and it must always maintain line of effect to the target's body.
+When the target's body ceases being stunned, the target's soul instantly returns to their body as the target wakes.\n* * *\n\n**Heightened (+3)** If a willing ally chooses to critically fail, they can stay in soul form for 1 additional round."
-sourcebook: "_Pathfinder Lost Omens: Gods & Magic_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```